tucan9389/image-clustering-browser/README.md

 # Image Clustering Browser

-You can cluster bunch of images with [faiss](https://github.com/facebookresearch/faiss) similarity and [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm and browse the result on web with react client and flask server.
+You can browse clustered images on web.
+This repo also provides clustering with with [faiss](https://github.com/facebookresearch/faiss) similarity and [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm.

 ## DEMO